 If these steps don’t help relieve the itchy sensation in your lungs, you may want to make an appointment with a doctor.
 They’ll check to see if allergies, asthma, or another medical condition are responsible for your itchy lungs.

 A doctor may perform an allergy skin test to determine what substances you’re allergic to.
 Once you know what’s causing your allergies, you may be able to avoid it.

 But in some cases, avoiding triggers may not be possible.

 If you’re experiencing allergy symptoms, a doctor may suggest an over-the-counter antihistamine like:

 - diphenhydramine (Benadryl)

-If warranted, your doctor might prescribe a stronger course of action such as:
+If needed, a doctor might prescribe a stronger course of action like:

 - omalizumab (Xolair)

 If you’re diagnosed with asthma, a doctor might create an asthma action plan that may include tracking your symptoms.
 They may classify your asthma as intermittent or persistent based on

 They may prescribe medications to treat your asthma.
 These may include: